 DAY TWO On The Ground In Cape Town!

 I’ve been busy here in Cape Town, but I’m back with more updates on my incentive travel experience!
+Day two involved many great group experiences and a lot of food.

 The day began with a drive up the West Coast.
-The area between Cape Town and Paternoster has some hidden gems that our DMC partner, Grosvenor Tours, recommended as an alternative to the typical South African incentive schedule.
+The area between Cape Town and Paternoster has some hidden gems that our DMC partner, Grosvenor Tours, recommended as an alternative to the typical South African incentive travel experience schedule.

 We briefly stopped at Bloubergstrand to have some fun in the sun and take pictures of Table Mountain and Table Bay.